barboa91/DSH-Frontend/README.md

 ### **_Mongoose and MongoDB:_**

-- MongoDB was used as our Back-end database to hold information such as users, comments, usergroups, and player info.
+- MongoDB was used as our Back-end database to hold information such as users, auth, reviews, and course info.
 We were able to navigate this using the Mongoose interface.

 ### **_Postman:_**